flipinc/pokari/README.md

 - tf.string is not supported in TFLite, so all models outputs Unicode instead.
 - Make sure the converter version matches with the runtime version to align operation versions

-### Run Demo on Tensorflow
+### Demo
 Two streaming options are provided: 1) Live demo and 2) Mock streaming using a sample audio file.
-1) Live demo
+1) A live demo on tflite
-Since live demo uses OS audio API, first, make sure you are not running on docker container.
+Since a live demo uses OS audio API, first, make sure you are NOT running on a docker container.
 Only audio servers that support loopback recording are able to run locally (ie. Linux/Pulseaudio, Windows/WASAPI).
-Multiprocessing (audio capture & tflite inference) is only supported on Windows.
-For linux, change to `multiprocessing=False`.
 ```shell
 pip install SoundCard
 pip install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 python3 tensorflow/transducer_stream_demo.py
 ```
-2) Mock streaming using a sample audio file
-As of now, only loading from one of training examples are supported.
+2) Mock streaming using a sample audio file on tensorflow As of now, only loading from one of training examples are supported.
 Will support loading arbitrary file(s) given as args in the future.
 ```shell
 python3 tensorflow/transducer_stream_file.py